Psychogeek86/Pinboard_v1/Readme.md

 # Pinboard

+Looking for a lightweight, local alternative to Microsoft Edge Collections?
+Pinboard lets you collect and organize your web pages visually.

 Pinboard is a browser extension designed for Chromium-based browsers (Chrome, Brave, Edge) that allows you to collect, organize, and protect your visual web pages and notes in a fast and elegant way.

 Unlike traditional tab managers or bookmarks, Pinboard organizes your content into visual **Collections**, saving pages as actual *snapshots* complete with a graphical preview.
 This allows you to quickly recognize any saved element at a glance.